SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Dataset and Benchmark

-To support framework training, we present \textbf{\ourDataset{}}, which provides structured $\langle g, \text{CoT}, \mathcal{S}, \mathcal{V} \rangle$ supervision.
-It integrates global reasoning with step-wise action sequences grounded in video segments, providing a robust foundation for long-horizon planning and consistent video generation.
+To support task-specific training, we introduce \textbf{\ourDataset{}}, providing the structured $\langle g, \text{CoT}, \mathcal{S}, \mathcal{V} \rangle$ supervision.
+It integrates global reasoning with step-wise actions grounded in video segments, providing a comprehensive foundation for long-horizon planning and video generation.

-\textbf{Data Sourcing and Preprocessing.} To ensure a diverse coverage of real-world tasks, we aggregate videos from four datasets: Ego4D~\cite{ego4d, ego4d-goal-step}, Ego-Exo4D~\cite{ego-exo4d}, COIN~\cite{coin}, and EPIC-KITCHENS~\cite{epickitchens}.
-These sources provide a broad range of procedural activities across egocentric and exocentric viewpoints.
-To remove redundant or irrelevant content, we apply an automated shot detection pipeline.
-This process filters out low-quality or ambiguous clips, retaining only those segments that strictly align with significant action boundaries for annotation.
+\textbf{Data Initialization.} To ensure diverse real-world task coverage, we aggregate videos from $4$ datasets: Ego4D~\cite{ego4d, ego4d-goal-step}, Ego-Exo4D~\cite{ego-exo4d}, COIN~\cite{coin}, and EPIC-KITCHENS~\cite{epickitchens}.
+These sources encompass a broad range of procedural activities across egocentric and exocentric viewpoints.
+To eliminate redundant or irrelevant content, we use an automated shot-detection pipeline to filter out low-quality clips, retaining only segments that are strictly aligned with significant action boundaries for annotation.

 \textbf{Hierarchical Annotation Pipeline.} We develop an automated pipeline to convert raw video clips into structured annotations $\langle g, \text{CoT}, \mathcal{S}, \mathcal{V} \rangle$, effectively bridging visual signals with explicit step-wise actions.
-The process consists of two strategic stages: \textbf{Stage 1: Step-wise Action Annotation.} This stage instantiates the structured step tuple $s_t=(a_t, c_t^{pre}, c_t^{post})$ from visual observations.
-By taking video clips $v_t$ as input, we leverage a VLM (e.g., GLM-4.5V~\cite{glm-4.5}) to identify fine-grained action instructions $a_t$ (specifying verb-object-tool interactions) and infers physical state transitions $(c_t^{pre}, c_t^{post})$.
-This yields a sequence $\mathcal{S}$ of actions that explicitly models the physical dependencies. \textbf{Stage 2: CoT Planning Generation.} We employ an LLM to orchestrate global reasoning logic based on the goal $g$ and sequence $\mathcal{S}$.
-By synthesizing a reasoning narrative (e.g., { \texttt{<think> ... </think>}}), the model transforms disjoint steps into a coherent, logically grounded plan, providing intermediate supervision for long-horizon CoT-based planning.
+The process consists of two strategic stages. \textbf{Stage 1: Step-wise Action Annotation.} This stage instantiates structured step tuple $s_t=(a_t, c_t^{pre}, c_t^{post})$ from video segments.
+Taking the video clip $v_t$ as input, we leverage a VLM (e.g., GLM-4.5V~\cite{glm-4.5}) to identify fine-grained action instruction $a_t$ (specifying verb-object-tool interactions) and infer physical state transitions $(c_t^{pre}, c_t^{post})$.
+This yields an action sequence $\mathcal{S} = \{s_1, \dots, s_T\}$ explicitly modeling physical dependencies. \textbf{Stage 2: CoT Planning Generation.} We employ an LLM (e.g., GPT-5.1) to orchestrate global reasoning logic based on goal $g$ and the action sequence $\mathcal{S}$.
+By synthesizing a reasoning narrative $\text{CoT}$ (e.g., { \texttt{<think> \ldots{} </think>}}), the model transforms disjoint steps into a coherent, logically grounded plan, providing intermediate supervision for long-horizon CoT-based planning.